Parsifalt/parsifalt/README.md

 - 👋 I am looking for work in a modern company, which creates hard and cool applications.

-- 📫 How to reach me: Parsifaldeveloper@gmail.com or Twitter: [@Parsifaltdev]: https://twitter.com/Parsifaltdev
+- 📫 How to reach me: Parsifaldeveloper@gmail.com or Twitter: [@Parsifaltdev](https://twitter.com/Parsifaltdev)